ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 the message does not use one of the above cipher suites but instead uses COSE_Sign with multiple signatures, one for each algorithm used in any of the cipher suites listed in the supported-cipher-suites parameter of the QueryRequest, so that a TEEP Agent supporting any one of them can verify a signature.
+If the TAM does have specific knowledge about which cipher suite the TEEP Agent supports, it MAY instead use that cipher suite with the QueryRequest.

 For an Error message with code ERR_UNSUPPORTED_CIPHER_SUITES, the TEEP Agent MUST protect it with one of the cipher suites mandatory for the TAM.